csye6225cloud-spring25/webapp/README.md

   - `HTTP 200 OK`: If the record is inserted successfully.
   - `HTTP 503 Service Unavailable`: If the insertion fails.
   - `HTTP 405 Method Not Allowed`: For non-GET methods.
-  - Response headers include `Cache-Control:
+  - Response headers include `Cache-Control`.

+---

 # Assignment 1: Setup Instructions